Unarelith/OpenMiner/README.md

 ## Project status

-This list is non complete.
+This list is not complete.

 See also the roadmap for 1.0.0 [here](https://github.com/Unarelith/OpenMiner/wiki/Roadmap).